 The process begins with Primary visits.
 All the new year 7 students are visited at their Primary School by one or more teachers from St George’s.
 We talk to them about what to expect when they arrive and answer any questions they might have.
-We also talk to their year 6 teachers so that we can begin to build a profile of each student both academically and socially.
-If we are unable to visit because of distance then the student and/or primary school is contacted by telephone.
+If we are unable to visit because of distance, then the student is invited into school to meet Mrs Darbourne, the transition lead.

 We have found that our new students become confident and established very quickly at St George’s allowing them to settle into the right frame of mind and a good working environment with little disruption to their learning.

 2. The Difference Between your Primary and St George’s

 - You might have to travel further, perhaps coming on your own by bus or train for the first time

 - This may be the first time you wear a full or formal school uniform

 - Instead of the one teacher, who has probably known you since you were very young, you will be taught by a dozen or so different teachers and have to get to know a whole range of adults in different roles in the school

 - Our site is much bigger, and you will have to move around the school from lesson to lesson, usually carrying what you need with you